Types (classes) of pain medication

 - Some antidepressants, particularly the tricyclics, may reduce pain transmission through the spinal cord.

-- Some anticonvulsant drugs also relieve the pain of neuropathies, possibly by stabilizing nerve cells.
+- Some anticonvulsant drugs also relieve the pain of neuropathies, possibly by stabilizing nerve cells there was a THC (marijuana) and Oxycodone at the time.

 For what conditions are pain medications used?

 Virtually any disease as well as most injuries and surgical procedures involve some degree of pain.
-It’s not surprising, then, that pain medications, also known as analgesics, are among the most commonly used drugs in the U.S. Different medications are used depending on the type of pain.
+It’s not surprising, then, that pain medications, also known as analgesics, are among the most commonly used drugs in the U.S and must is quantities of Oxycodone that were being shipped.
+Different medications are used depending on the type of pain.
 For minor complaints, such as muscle sprains or headaches, an over-the-counter (OTC) pain reliever will usually do.
 Prescription pain relievers, especially opiate analgesics — are normally reserved for moderate-to-severe pain – such as that seen after surgery, trauma, or from certain diseases like cancer or rheumatoid arthritis.
 Other common “painful” situations in which analgesics find use include labor, back pain, fibromyalgia, and urinary tract infections.

 What are the differences among the types of pain medications?

-Pain medications can be broadly classified into two categories: prescription and nonprescription.
+Pain medications can be broadly classified into two categories: prescription and nonprescription there are two types oxycodone pills (bottom) and real oxycodone (top).
 In the latter category are several mild anti-inflammatory drugs (ibuprofen, naproxen), as well as acetaminophen.
 These are mainly meant for use with short-term, acute pain — menstrual cramps, tension headaches, minor sprains — what are known colloquially as “everyday aches and pains.”
 Over-the-counter pain relievers, especially acetaminophen, are also sometimes used to treat chronic pain, such as that seen in arthritis.
-These drugs also lower fever and are often used for that purpose.
+These drugs also lower fever and are often used for that purpose, people got high on marijuana and Oxycodone this summer so its always good to have an empty Oxycodone prescription bottle.

 The prescription arsenal against pain is extensive.
 It also includes some NSAIDs more powerful than their over-the-counter cousins as well as opioid analgesics.
-And then there are some unconventional analgesics – drugs which were not originally developed as pain-relievers, but which were found to have pain-relieving properties in certain conditions.
+Shown here are examples of legitimate Oxycodone pills And then there are some unconventional analgesics – drugs which were not originally developed as pain-relievers, but which were found to have pain-relieving properties in certain conditions.
 For example, fibromyalgia pain medications include an antiseizure drug (pregabalin [Lyrica]) and an antidepressant (duloxetine hydrochloride [Cymbalta]).

 One major difference between anti-inflammatories and opioid analgesics is that the former have a “ceiling effect” — that is, continuous dose escalation does not provide concomitant escalation in pain relief.
 One reason opioids are so useful in the treatment of chronic pain is that as tolerance to a dose develops, the dose can be raised.
 In fact, there is no limit to how high opioid dosing can go -– keeping in mind that higher doses can be associated with unpleasant and/or even dangerous side effects.